russholio/knockup/README.md

         </ul>
     </div>

-You can even tell that component to use an external view:
+You can even tell that element to use an external view:

     <div data-ku-model="notifications" data-ku-view="notifications"></div>

-That would automatically go and look for the view in `views/notifications.html` relative to the current URL render it inside of the component and bind the specified model to it.
+That would automatically go and look for the view in `views/notifications.html` relative to the current URL, render it inside of the element and bind the specified model to it.

 ### Adding Your Own Attribute Bindings